C Programming Tutorials

 American computer scientist

-The C Language is developed for creating system applications that directly interact with the hardware devices such as drivers, kernel etc. C programming is considered as the base language for other programming languages, that is why it is also known as mother language.
+The C programming language was developed for the creation of system-level applications that interact directly with hardware components, such as device drivers and operating system kernels.
+C is often regarded as the foundational language for many modern programming languages, which is why it is commonly referred to as the "mother language".

-1. C is reliable, simple and easy to use.
+1. C is reliable, simple, and easy-to-use language.

 C Language Uses

-• C is widely used for system programming in implementing operating systems and embedded system applications, because C code is portable, can be used for most purposes, system-specific code can be used to access specific hardware addresses.
+• C is widely used in system programming, particularly for implementing operating systems and embedded system applications, because C code is portable, can be used for most purposes, system-specific code can be used to access specific hardware addresses.

-• C enables programmers to create efficient implementations of algorithms and data structures, useful for computationally intensive programs.
-For example, the GNU Multiple Precision Arithmetic Library, the GNU Scientific Library, Mathematica, and MATLAB are completely or partially written in C.
+• C also enables programmers to develop highly efficient implementations of algorithms and data structures, making it suitable for computationally intensive software.
+For examples, the GNU Multiple Precision Arithmetic Library, the GNU Scientific Library, Mathematica, and MATLAB, which are entirely or partially written in C.

-• C has also been widely used to implement end-user software applications.
-However, such applications can also be written in newer, higher-level languages.
+• Furthermore, C has been widely used to develop end-user software applications, although many such applications can also be implemented using more modern, higher-level programming languages.

 C - Related languages

-When object-oriented languages became popular, C++ and Objective-C were two different extensions of C that provided object-oriented capabilities.
-Both languages were originally implemented as source-to-source compilers, the source code was translated into C, and then compiled with a C compiler.
+When object-oriented languages became popular, two extensions of C — C++ and Objective-C, emerged to provide object-oriented features.
+Both were initially implemented as source-to-source translators: code written in C++ or Objective-C was first converted into C, which was then compiled using a standard C compiler.

 Editor for C